Amixx/vscode-ifc/README.md

 ## Installation

 Install the extension from the Visual Studio Code Marketplace or from a `.vsix`.

-For normal users, no manual language-server setup is required.
-The extension automatically downloads the IFC language server version pinned by the extension and caches it in VS Code's global storage.
+No manual language-server setup is required for normal use.

 ## Usage

 1. Open an IFC file (`.ifc`, `.step`, or `.stp`) in Visual Studio Code.
-2. Hover over:
-   - STEP IDs such as `#12345`
-   - IFC entity names such as `IFCWALL`
+2. Hover over STEP IDs such as `#12345` or IFC entity names such as `IFCWALL`.
-3. Use:
-   - `F12` or Ctrl/Cmd-click for go to definition
+3. Use `F12` or Ctrl/Cmd-click for go to definition.
-   - `Shift + F12` for find references
+4. Use `Shift + F12` for find references.

 ## Settings